Results 1 to 18 of 18

 -

 Mortar with inscriptions.
 Bronze.
 Spain, 1823.
-Mortar made of bronze with an exvased mouth and a troconical body developed without discontinuity and with a decrease in diameter up to the base; It has two handles or "pieces" towards the smooth decorative moldings on the top.
-The piece presents, almost on the edge, an inscription (I AM FROM D GREGORIO OCANA ANO DE 1823) in capital letters and date in Romans with spaces between them; and the text (reversed than the other) "Mazon fecci"; both flanked by a simple molding above and another below.
-This large mortar is of the type that is usually known as "hospital" because it is commonly used for medicines in environments with many patients or in important apothecaries.
-Typologically, it follows the usual line in these examples of the Spanish school during the 19th century: smooth, with moldings and, as a general rule, without those ribs (or derivatives thereof) that used to appear in the previous ones.
-Compare, for example, with the large pharmacy mortar in the Museo-Archivo Municipal de Calella (with inscription, ribs and human heads as handles), a large pestle in the Museo de la Farmacia Hispana at the Complutense University of Madrid, etc
+Mortar made of bronze with a flared mouth and a truncated cone-shaped body that develops without discontinuity and decreases in diameter towards the base; it has two handles or “pieces” towards the smooth decorative mouldings that it has on the upper part.
+The piece has, almost on the edge, an inscription (SOY DE D GREGORIO OCANA ANO DE 1823) in capital letters and a date in Roman numerals with spaces between them; and the text (the opposite of the other) “Mazon fecci”; both flanked by a simple moulding above and another below.
+This large mortar is of the type that is usually known as a “hospital” mortar, as it is usually used for medicines in environments with many patients or in important pharmacies.
+Typologically, it follows the usual line in these examples from the Spanish school during the 19th century: smooth, with mouldings and, as a general rule, without those ribs (or derivatives of them) that usually appeared in the previous ones.
+Compare, for example, with the large pharmacy mortar in the Municipal Museum-Archive of Calella (with an inscription, ribs and human heads as handles), a large mortar in the Museum of the Spanish Pharmacy of the Complutense University of Madrid, etc.

 · Size: 37x34,5x25 cms.